kazabooboo/gizra.com/_posts/2013-10-24-why-openscholar-is-the-right-choice.md

 I won't go over all the features, trust me, there's a lot of customization that can be done there.
 What I do want to talk about it, after being approached by several universities, is the subject of deciding if OpenScholar is the right choice for you, based on the _right_ reasons.

 ## The common (wrong) reasons people decide not to use OpenScholar
-Lets talk about the typical flow (with a pinch of humor) of how the decision _not_ to use OpenScholar is being made.

-1. Management and decisions makers are sold pretty fast on OpenScholar - for all the right reasons.
-It's a system being built for years with many scenarios in mind.
-1. Management asks its developers to give it a try.
-1. Developers are trying to figure out how to bloody install this distribution.
-They know how to stick their modules into ``sites/all/modules``, but ``bash install.sh`` is completely unknown to them.
-1. Ok, developers lost some hair, but they got it somehow installed.
-1. Developers realize Panels isn't part of the distribution, and they even found a few lines of custom code that isn't following Drupal's coding standards.
-1. Management is frequently checking out with the developers on the progress.
-They are not happy.
-1. Developers are annoyed.
-Why won't the management let them just build it from scratch.
-Heck they _will_ use Panels.
-How hard can it be doing that type of a site. sigh.
-1. Management is starting to believe that indeed OpenScholar isn't the right solution.
-It's hard to install, or so their developers are saying, and there's a thing called "Panel" or "Panels" or something like that, which is apparently really really missing.
-Also, the developers are confident they can deliver something else faster.
-1. Developers report to management that after much investigation OpenScholar is not perfect.
-Admittedly, and don't tell anyone, when it comes to their _own_ code, they follow the "fail fast, fail cheap" moto and want incremental progress.
-However when it comes to OpenScholar they prefer to wait until it's perfect (read as: never).
-1. Management have the board to report to.
-"We've decided to go with our solution.
-It will have Panel!"

-Right here, is usually where there's an image of [facepalm](http://en.wikipedia.org/wiki/Facepalm).
-But I prefer to rapidly jump to the next section.

-<small>btw, If you have seen this happen, I'd be happy to hear your story in the comments.</small>

 ## The right way of forking and installing OpenScholar